rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 Amir walked closer to Hannah and said shyly - *"You love me?"*

-Hannah couldn't see into his eyes, instead she looked at his feet softly nodding.
+Hannah couldn't meet his eyes, instead she looked at his feet softly nodding.
 She felt naked under his inquisitive gaze - *"Never-ever-ever leave me alone, ok?"*

 Amir was shocked, his face told Sam the thought ‘What should I do now?’ travelled his mind, but before Amir could decide what to do, Hannah jumped to hug him and squeezed tightly.
 He held her back, inundated with happiness.
 He mumbled to her ear - *"Ok, I won't."* - It was barely audible to Sam.

 *"Hem!
 Ahem hem!"* - said Sam clearing his throat - *"Very moving and all but, could we do this outside?
-I am tired of this maze."*
+I had enough of this maze."*

 Hannah squeezed the yellow light between her fingers.
 It burst enveloping the children in warmth and a peacefully melting feeling.
 Hannah blinked reflexively the instant the flash grew, when she opened it again, she laid on the floor next to Amir, holding his hand, surrounded by the flickering light of candles dancing to an inaudible tune.
 The children had returned to the cave.